milagrofrost/proxmox-packer-cilium-bgp-cloudflare-zero-trust-openwrt-adguard-dns-lets-encrypt-k8s-homelab-of-doom/3-k8s-setup/5-adguard-dns.md

 - A Kubernetes cluster OBVIOUSLY
 - AdGuardHome installed and running somewhere on your network.
 In this case, it's running on OpenWRT on a Raspberry Pi 4.

+## Caveats

+- Don't run more than one instance of Adguard external-dns provider.
+In my experience, it will spam the DNS Rewrite filter.

 ## Setup Instructions